calumjackson/techblog/tech_blog/content/meetup_ramblings/snowplowAndMonzo.md

 **My. _Second._ Meetup.**

-This meet-up was organised by the [Data Council.ai](https://www.meetup.com/DataCouncil-AI-London-Data-Engineering-and-Science/) team, and had a few _hot_ presenters:
+This meet-up was organised by the [Data Council.ai](https://www.meetup.com/DataCouncil-AI-London-Data-Engineering-and-Science/) team, and had a couple of switched on presenters:

 * Snow Plow
 * Monzo